salembeats/clean-code-javascript/README.md

 const currentDate = moment().format("YYYY/MM/DD");
 ```

+_**Cuyler's Nitpick, 1/14/20**_

+In this specific example, it feels that the name `yyyymmddStr` actually conveys the same amount of information that the name `currentDate` does, but just a different _kind_ of information.

+Because Javascript is not a statically-typed language, it's not necessarily clear which structure `currentDate` might take without tracking down every possible parent scope or location that a variable named `currentDate` might be assigned.
+Is it a `Date()`?
+Is it a UNIX timestamp represented by a number?
+Is it a UNIX timestamp represented by a string?
+If it's a calendar date formatted as a string, is it formatted in American MM/DD/YYYY format, European DD/MM/YYYY format, or something else entirely?

+JS IDEs _(and the Typescript server's support for inferring types in JS files)_ help out a bit here, but it doesn't smell right to crutch too hard on IDE assistance.

 **[⬆ back to top](#table-of-contents)**

 ### Use the same vocabulary for the same type of variable